mountaineerbr/shellChatGPT/man/README.md

 To activate the audio synthesis output mode of an audio model, make sure to set command line `option -z`!

+In chat mode, when the model does not support audio-in or audio-out modalities, the script uses whisper and tts functions in a special manner to achieve audio turns.

 <!--
 # IMAGE GENERATIONS AND EDITS (Dall-E)